yoni2k/data-science-absenteeism/DETAILED_STEPS.md

     - Children becomes less important (perhaps because age and number of children have a higher correlation)
 ### Conclusions:
 - Try with smaller and larger number of bins

+## Step 5: playing with different age categories (more / less than 5)
+- Made no different or slightly worse difference
+### Conclusions:
+- Try without age altogether